This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An incision is made in your breast, over or near the area of the tumor.
 The shape and length of the incision will depend on where and how big the tumor is.

-- Caregivers will remove the lump and a portion of the surrounding normal-looking breast tissue.
+- Your surgeon will remove the lump and a portion of the surrounding normal-looking breast tissue.
 The portion may include a small area around the lump or as much as ¼ of your breast.
 Your nipple and areola (dark circle around the nipple) may also be removed.
 X-rays may be done on the tissue removed and compared with pictures taken before surgery.
-Caregivers will make sure that the abnormal areas seen on the pictures have been cut out completely.
+Your surgeon will make sure that the abnormal areas seen on the pictures have been cut out completely.

 You are taken to a room where your heart and breathing will be monitored.
 Do not get out of bed until your caregiver says it is okay.
 A bandage may cover wounds to help prevent infection.
 You may be able to go home after some time passes.
 If you had general anesthetic, an adult will need to drive you home.
 Your driver or someone else should stay with you for 24 hours.
 If you cannot go home, you will be taken to a hospital room.